1273million/KSPatches/README.md

 This mod includes compatibility patches for the following mods:
 * Making History Expansion: Provides Skiff, Wolfhound, Cheetah engines, and 1.875m + 5m fuel tanks.
 * NF Launch Vehicles: Provides 7.5m and 5m fuel tanks.
-* ReStockPlus: Patches all fuel tanks included there, including the Pug.
+* ReStockPlus: Patches all fuel tanks included there, including the Pug, which gets patched twice.
-* Any mod you can think of that adds engines or tanks: because the MM patches apply to every engines and tanks from **every mod**.
+* Any mod you can think of that adds engines or tanks: because the MM patches apply to every engines and (LFO) tanks from **every mod**.

 ## Contributing